amspector100/knockpy/docs/source/index.rst

 	)
 	rejections = kfilter.forward(X=X, y=y, Sigma=Sigma)

 Most importantly, knockpy is built to be modular, so researchers and analysts can easily layer functionality on top of it.
-See [usage] for more details!
+See usage for more details!

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

+   usage.ipyb
    kfilter
    ksamplers
    kstats